bradtaniguchi/IMSRoomRenter/NOTES.md

 Program.
 Added a few ease of life improvements.

-####------UPDATE 1/13/16
+####------UPDATE 1/13/16 New Version 1.0.8
-Working on IMSAdmin.py and PrintToFile.py files and adding IMSAdmin start function to edit in GUI Also getting back to adding a picture to the program
+Working on IMSAdmin.py and PrintToFile.py files and adding IMSAdmin start function to edit in GUI Also getting back to adding a picture to the program.

+New Idea on how to handle the crazy amounts of databaseupdates.
+New Version 1.0.8 Adding a boolean flag for the database updates.
+Also need to figure out how to CLEAR the ScrolledText, as right now it just reprints everything, which is annoying

 =========================BUGS
 BUG1: [1/7/16] fixed!
 [1/11/16]